Holiday Trees of Hope to financially help local charities

 “We have 2 different levels of donation,” said Riggi.
 “You can purchase these wonderful tokens at the amount of $1 or $5 and drop them into the mailboxes next to those charitable trees.
 And each vote towards that tree is actually a donation to their organization.”

 One of the organizations taking part in this event is Habitat for Humanity.
-This year, volunteers have been working hard to build homes for 5 different families— even building a home for their Holiday Tree of Hope.
+This year, volunteers have been working hard to build homes for five different families—even building a home for their Holiday Tree of Hope.

 “It certainly is hard on us emotionally not being able to open our building to people.
 Not being able to continue the economic sustainability of the arts in the community.
 And on top of that, it’s hard to just see arts being on hold in general,” said Grace Janiszewski, Proctors Collaborative Creative Workforce Director.